sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/Before the HOL - Migrating Oracle to Azure SQL and PostgreSQL.md

 >**Note**: It can take 15 minutes to deploy the Azure Data Migration Service.

-### Task 10: Create Azure Database Migration Service for an Oracle to PostgreSQL Migration
+### Task 10  (Migrate to PostgreSQL): Create Azure Database Migration Service for an Oracle to PostgreSQL Migration

 In this task, you will provision an instance of the Azure Database Migration Service (DMS) for use with an *online* Oracle to PostgreSQL migration.
-This requires that we implement the Premium tier.
+This requires that we implement the **Premium** tier.

 1. In the [Azure portal](https://portal.azure.com/), select the **Show portal menu** icon and then select **+Create a resource** from the menu.